clash-lang/clash-lang.org/content/blog/0005-synthesis-domain.md

 createDomain vSyncUndefined{vTag="SyncUndefined_2300", vPeriod=2300}
 {{< / highlight >}}

+## How to use: constrained synthesis domains
+It sometimes happens that a particular function can only handle certian kinds of domains.
+For example, you might be implementing a component mimicking an existing piece of hardware made by an FPGA vendor only supporting asynchronous resets.
+In this case, you'd like your components to work on domains configured to use asynchronous resets.
+This particular case used to be handled by taking a special kind of `Reset`:

+{{< highlight haskell >}}
+myIP
+  :: Clock dom gated
+  -> Reset dom 'Asynchronous
+  -> [..]
+{{< / highlight >}}

+`Reset` lost its second argument however, so we now have to handle this in the constraints like so:

+{{< highlight haskell >}}
+myIP
+  :: ( KnownDomain dom
+     , DomainResetKind dom ~ 'Asynchronous
+     )
+  :: Clock dom
+  -> Reset dom
+  -> [..]
+{{< / highlight >}}

+We can constrain initial value behavior, clock periods, and all other domain properties in a similar fashion using: `DomainResetPolarity`, `DomainInitBehavior`, `DomainActiveEdge`, and `DomainPeriod`.

 ## How to use: initial values
 Create a domain using the instructions above, setting `Defined` or `Undefined` however you wish.
 Given the simple counter we've seen before: